Risk Factors Dashboard

 Our manufacturing operations, including our reliance on third-party manufacturers, could harm our business.

 We may not be able to maintain or develop efficient, low-cost manufacturing capability and processes that will enable us to meet the quality, price, design and product standards or production volumes required to successfully manufacture our products.
-Even if we successfully maintain and develop our manufacturing capabilities and processes, we may not be able to do so in time to satisfy the requirements of our customers.
-Even if we are successful in maintaining and developing our manufacturing capabilities and processes, we may not be able to do so in time to satisfy the requirements of our customers.
+Even if we successfully maintain and develop our manufacturing capabilities and processes, we may not be able to do so in time to satisfy the needs of our customers.

 We rely on third parties to manufacture certain products.
 This reliance generates a number of risks, including decreased control over the production and related processes, which could lead to production delays or interruptions and inferior product quality control.
 In addition, performance problems at these third-party manufacturers could lead to cost overruns, shortages or other problems, which could increase our costs of production or result in delivery shortages or delays to our customers.